riot/riot.github.io/download.md

 ### Chrome apps

-If you want to use riot in your Chrome apps you must inlcude a special riot version due to [Chrome due to Content Security Policy](https://github.com/riot/riot/issues/1076)
+If you want to use riot in your Chrome apps you must include a special riot version due to [Chrome due to Content Security Policy](https://github.com/riot/riot/issues/1076)

 [riot.csp.js]({{ page.base }}/riot.csp.js)